 - Carbon tetrachloride;

 Equipment containing refrigerants or halon must be managed to prevent the prohibited intentional release or venting of any quantity of refrigerant to the atmosphere.

-To determine the service unit responsible for equipment maintenance, contact Facilities Operations; telephone 335-9000.
+To determine the service unit responsible for equipment maintenance, contact Facilities Services, Operations; telephone 335-9000.